 - Andrew Reynolds

 - Martha Grekos

 - Nicholas Waring

-The building is managed by the Temple Bar Trust whose charitable objectives are:
+The building is managed by Temple Bar Trust whose charitable objectives are:

-- Education in respect of the architecture and history of the City of London; and
+- Education in respect of the architecture and history of the City of London

 - Education in respect of the historic structure of Temple Bar, including education as to the importance of its preservation and use and its heritage as the architectural gateway to the City of London.

-The Temple Bar Trust will manage the both spaces leased from the Corporation of London and will use its surplus funds initiating architectural events at the Temple Bar and within the City.
+Temple Bar Trust will manage both spaces and will use its surplus funds initiating architectural events at Temple Bar and within the City.
 The Trust will specifically focus on supporting diversity in the architectural profession and promoting architecture to a wider public.
 Temple Bar was the traditional gateway to the City of London and will once again become a metaphorical gateway, a place where people can learn about the architecture and heritage before embarking on their visits and tours of the places and buildings of the Square Mile.

 The Trust will host a regular programme of talks about architecture in the City aimed at a general audience and young people.